miselaytes-anton/airy/README.md

 See [mosquitto_passwd docs](https://www.mankier.com/1/mosquitto_passwd) for more information.

+### Start the app and dependencies

-### Run dependencies in Docker and apps on the host
+Run dependencies in Docker and apps on the host:

 ```bash
 make docker-dev